RUCAIBox/RecSysDatasets/conversion_tools/usage/Anime.md

 pip install -r requirements.txt
 ```

-2.Download the ANIME Dataset and extract the dataset file.
+2.Download the Anime Dataset and extract the dataset file.
 (If you have already done this, please move to the step 3.)

 You can download dataset(archive.zip) from https://www.kaggle.com/CooperUnion/anime-recommendations-database,